victoralvelais/n8n-nodes-discord/README.md

   - **Idle**: When a user presence is set to idle.
 - **From roles**: When listening to user role update, select which removed or added role needs to be matched.
 - **Message ID**: If trigger type interaction.
 The message ID of the button/select to listen to.
 - **Pattern**: Message only.
-Select how the value below will be recognized. ⚠ Keep in mind that the value will be tested with all mentions removed and a trim applied (whitespaces removed at the beginning and at the end).
+Select how the value below will be recognized. ⚠ Keep in mind that the value will be tested with all mentions removed and any trim applied (whitespaces removed at the beginning and the end).
 For example `@bot hello` will be tested on `hello`.
-  - **Equals**: Match the exact same value.
+  - **Equals**: Match the exact value.
   - **Starts with**: Match the message beginning with the specified value.
   - **Contains**: Match the value in any position in the message.
   - **Ends with**: Match the message ending with the specified value.